|

 have a macro that you have a question about, use the VBA editor

-and copy the VBA code into your message.
+and copy the VBA code into your question.
 (If you don't understand

 that last sentence, don't worry about it.)